update page now

 How cybercriminals circumvent captchas

-In practice, captcha queries are primarily used to thwart misuse and attacks by means of credential stuffing or credential cracking.
-In most cases, cybercriminals target lucrative accounts for online banking or payment in their attacks.
-The captchas serve as an additional security layer here - however, the queries are less suitable as a sole protective wall.
-For cybercriminals and their bot armies, captchas are not an insurmountable hurdle, because there are various methods to circumvent the protective function:
+In practice, captcha challenges are primarily used to thwart misuse and attacks by means of credential stuffing or credential cracking.
+In most cases, cybercriminals target lucrative online banking or payment accounts in their attacks.
+Traditional captchas serve as an additional security layer here – but as a stand‑alone protective wall these challenges are less suitable.
+For cybercriminals and their bot armies, conventional captchas are not an insurmountable hurdle, because there are various methods to bypass their protective function:

 MODERN ALGORITHMS